Northeast District

 - Received 2010 American Planning Association Award of Merit

 Deseret and Osceola County worked together to make the Northeast District consistent with the six Smart Growth principles that shaped the myregion.org “How Shall we Grow?” vision.
 For example, planning of the Northeast District began with the environment.
-The plans preserve critical habitat, leaving two-thirds of the property as open space and protecting the entire 3,000-acre Econ Swamp.
+The plan preserves critical habitat, leaving two-thirds of the property as open space and protecting the entire 3,000-acre Econ Swamp.
 The transportation system is designed to provide a variety of transportation choices, including walkability.
 The land uses are designed to create distinct and attractive neighborhoods and put houses close to jobs.
 Neighborhoods will be centered around educational, health care, and cultural amenities.
-Given its location just ten miles from the Orlando International Airport and five miles from Medical City, the Northeast District will be a key area for economic growth within the County.
+Given its location just 10 miles from the Orlando International Airport and 5 miles from Medical City, the Northeast District will be a key area for economic growth within the County.

-As longtime residents and landowners in Osceola County, we are proud of the County’s vision.
+As longtime residents and landowners in Osceola County, we are proud to share in the County’s vision.
 Dozens of stakeholders were involved in the process, and the Northeast District plans were approved unanimously by the County.
 Osceola’s planning efforts for the Northeast District earned a 2010 Award of Merit for Best Practices from the Florida chapter of the American Planning Association.

-Additional planning and approvals are now in process.
-In 2014, Deseret entered into an agreement with Suburban Land Reserve, Inc. (SLR), a taxable investment affiliate of The Church of Jesus Christ of Latter-day Saints, for the eventual sale of the Northeast District and other lands in Orange County.
-SLR has contracted with the Tavistock Development Company to include the Northeast District in Tavistock’s Sunbridge master-planned community.
+Additional planning and approvals have been in process over the last 10 years.
+In 2014, Deseret entered into an agreement with Suburban Land Reserve, Inc. (SLR), a taxable investment affiliate of The Church of Jesus Christ of Latter-day Saints, for the sale of the Northeast District in Osceola County and other lands in Orange County.
+SLR partnered with the Tavistock Development Company to include the Northeast District in Tavistock’s Sunbridge master-planned community.
 Tavistock is the well-known developer of Lake Nona and Medical City.
-Working with local governments, they will lead the effort to further plan this key piece of property as part of a generational project that will transition gradually over decades.
+Working with local governments, Tavistock is now developing the naturehood at Sunbridge, a generational project that emphasizes spending time in nature as an everyday essential.
+The smart-growth principles embodied in the Northeast District Plan guided Tavistock in their master planning for entitlements at Sunbridge in both Osceola and Orange counties.

-These transactions do not affect the balance of the ranching property owned by Deseret nor the lands in Osceola County that are part of the recently approved North Ranch Sector Plan.
+The Sunbridge mixed-use development does not affect the balance of the ranching property owned by Deseret outside of Sunbridge, nor the lands in Osceola County that are part of the North Ranch Sector Plan approved in 2015.

-For more information, see Osceola County’s Smart Growth website.
+For more information on the Northeast District planning process, see Osceola County’s Smart Growth website.

 Links: